Video Client SDK Changes from OpenTok to Unified Video Client SDK Changes from OpenTok to Unified

 Procedure

-1. The first step in the Client SDK migration is to update your project configuration so that it points to the Unified Client SDKs.
+1. If you choose to migrate to the Unified Video Client SDK, the first step in the Client SDK migration is to update your project configuration so that it points to the Unified Client SDKs.
 The following table summarizes the changes:

 SDK Changes